-He was recently featured on a special live show of Dr. Katz, Professional Therapist.
+He has been featured in special live shows of Dr. Katz, Professional Therapist.

 He is a writer on the monthly live alt-trivia show The Old School Game Show and appears every month as the bandleader/sidekick for the live talk show “So That Happened!”

 He writes articles and sketches for Cracked.com, Splitsider.com and UnSceneComedy.com.
-His writing has been featured in the Boston Globe and the Boston Compass, and has been linked to by ReadersDigest.com and the New Yorker Literary Blog.
+His writing has been featured in the Boston Globe and the Boston Compass.

 He was once retweeted by the Monkees.

 “He brings to the table an old school, cerebral type humor (think Woody Allen meets Lenny Bruce).” – Peter Levine, Rock Journalist, The Malden Observer

 “Our expert on arcane pop culture.” – Jack O’Brien, Editor-in-Chief of Cracked.com

 “I like [his] glasses.” – Henry Winkler, in conversation